thomasphorton/plugin-frontline-chat-sms-transfer/README.md

 ## Plugin Details

-The Frontline Chat and SMS Transfers plugin adds a **Transfer** button near the **End Chat** button that comes out of the box with Flex.
+The Frontline SMS Transfers plugin adds a **Transfer** button near the **End Chat** button that comes out of the box with Flex.
 Clicking this button opens up the standard [WorkerDirectory Flex component](https://www.twilio.com/docs/flex/ui/components#workerdirectory) with Agents and Queues tab.
 A new custom directory tab is added to the standard WorkerDirectory component that contains a list of Frontline agents (TaskRouter [Workers](https://www.twilio.com/docs/taskrouter/api/worker)).
 Upon selecting a Frontline agent from the list and clicking the transfer icon, the plugin will initiate a transfer of the customer chat or SMS conversation to the specified Frontline agent.

 **Key Points to Note**